Interplay of Zeeman Splitting and Tunnel Coupling in Coherent Spin Qubit Shuttling: Device Setup

 \section{Device Setup}

-The device is a silicon MOS QDs system on an isotopically enriched $^{28}\mathrm{Si}$ substrate with \SI{800}{ppm} residual $^{29}\mathrm{Si}$~\cite{MRS.Communications.4.143–157}.
+The device is a silicon MOS QD system on an isotopically enriched $^{28}\mathrm{Si}$ substrate with 800-\SI{}{ppm} residual $^{29}\mathrm{Si}$~\cite{MRS.Communications.4.143-157}.
 Three layers of aluminum gates define a three-QD array isolated from an adjacent reservoir (Fig.~\ref{fig:fig1}a)~\cite{Appl.Phys.Lett.95.242102}.
 Three QDs, referred to as $\mathrm{Q_1}$, $\mathrm{Q_2}$, and $\mathrm{Q_3}$, form beneath the plunger gates $\mathrm{P_1}$, $\mathrm{P_2}$, and $\mathrm{P_3}$, respectively.
-The barrier gate $\mathrm{J_1}$ control the tunnel coupling $\tc$ between $\mathrm{Q_1}$ and $\mathrm{Q_2}$, which varies exponentially at a rate of \SI{23.7}{dec\per\volt} (Fig.~\ref{fig:fig3}d)~\cite{arXiv.2411.13882}.
-In contrast, we are unable to control the tunnel coupling between $\mathrm{Q_2}$ and $\mathrm{Q_3}$ because they are formed under two neighboring gates that lack an interstitial barrier gate.
+The barrier gate $\mathrm{J_1}$ controls the tunnel coupling $\tc$ between $\mathrm{Q_1}$ and $\mathrm{Q_2}$, which varies exponentially at a rate of \SI{23.7}{dec\per\volt} (Fig.~\ref{fig:fig3}c)~\cite{Nano.Lett.2025.25.10263-10269}.
+In contrast, we are unable to control the tunnel coupling between $\mathrm{Q_2}$ and $\mathrm{Q_3}$, because the QDs are formed under two neighboring gates that lack an interstitial barrier gate.
+Besides, the subtle transition between $\mathrm{Q_2}$ and $\mathrm{Q_3}$ in Fig.~\ref{fig:fig1}d suggests a slower tunneling rate, which may account for the poor shuttling fidelity observed between $\mathrm{Q_2}$ and $\mathrm{Q_3}$ in our experiments.
+This low tunneling rate is attributed to the unintentional formation of $\mathrm{Q_3}$ under $\mathrm{P_3}$, which was originally intended to function as a barrier gate and was situated at a higher gate stack during fabrication.

 We load two electrons into the QDs, and under a static external magnetic field supplied by a superconducting magnet, these two unpaired spins function as qubits.
-An SET and an ESR line nearby are utilized for state readout and spin control~\cite{Nature.Nanotech.9.981–985, Nat.Commun.16.3606}.
-We connect an LC tank circuit to the source of the SET for charge readout in RF reflectometry mode~\cite{Appl.Phys.Lett.92.112103, Appl.Phys.Rev.10.021305}.
+As a result of the poor shuttling between $\mathrm{Q_2}$ and $\mathrm{Q_3}$, we maintain the second spin in the spin-down state and utilize it solely as an ancilla qubit, characterizing only the shuttling across $\mathrm{Q_1}$ and $\mathrm{Q_2}$.
+A single-electron transistor (SET) and an electron spin resonance (ESR) nearby are utilized for state readout and spin control~\cite{Nature.Nanotech.9.981-985, Nat.Commun.16.3606}.
+We connect an $LC$ tank circuit to the source of the SET for charge readout in rf reflectometry mode~\cite{Appl.Phys.Lett.92.112103, Appl.Phys.Rev.10.021305}.